 Useful for Period Sex

-The other very unusual thing about the Instead Soft Cup is that it doesn’t have a stem, which means that it can be worn during sex.
+The other very unusual thing about this disposable menstrual cup is that it doesn’t have a stem, which means that it can be worn during sex.
 It fits right up under your cervix which is what allows sexual intercourse.
 This disposable period cup is one of the few “menstrual cups” or “tampons” that can be used in this way.
 The other exception is a sea sponge tampon.

 Many couples report having penetrative sex without mess and any sort of discomfort while wearing the Instead Cup.
 Amazing!